-At Educare, we believe that every child deserves the opportunity to be successful in school, and in life.
-Drawing on our experiences and expertise as parents and early childhood professionals, researchers and school leaders, advocates and community partners, the Educare Learning Network’s policy agenda, The Educare Five, recommends five public policy priorities to ensure all children, families and communities can thrive.
+Drawing on our experiences as parents and early childhood professionals, researchers and school leaders, advocates and community partners, the Educare Network’s policy agenda, The Educare Five, recommends five public policy priorities to ensure all children, families and communities can thrive.

 The Educare Five builds on our previous policy framework and is the result of collaborative contributions from Network members and communities in 15 states, the District of Columbia and on tribal land.

-Our Public Policy Priorities:
+Our Public Policy Priorites

 Universal Child Care & Early Learning